thoughtwallet/wallet/README.md

 See release notes on start screen for details.

 The code is in the gh-pages branch.
 Most source files are MIT licenced (all are free to use and modify).

+<h5>A small change must be made to the code to get multisig redemptions to work with current bitcoin network.
+See <a href="http://github.com/mbitcoinjs">mbitcoinjs</a> for instructions.</h5>